codesoap/pbf/README.md

 ```

 # Ideas for the Future
-For now, ways and relations will be incomplete, if they only
+For now, ways and relations will be incomplete, if they only partially
-partially lie within the location filter.
-This is undesirable, for
+lie within the location filter or their members didn't match the tag
-example, when trying to render an extracted area as an image.
-Thus
+filter.
+This is undesirable, for example, when trying to render an
-it would be useful to have a flag that makes the library return
+extracted area as an image.
+Thus it would be useful to have a flag that
-"ancillary entities".
-An idea for the interface can be found at commit
+makes the library return "ancillary entities".
+An idea for the interface
-9b673e35bd0510e4ad53a2875dcf4a7ea4ca085a.
+can be found at commit 9b673e35bd0510e4ad53a2875dcf4a7ea4ca085a.